PyO3/python3-dll-a/README.md

 This crate **does not require** Python 3 distribution files to be present on the (cross-)compile host system.

+This crate uses the binutils `dlltool` program to generate the Python DLL import libraries for MinGW-w64 targets.
+Setting `PYO3_MINGW_DLLTOOL` environment variable overrides the default `dlltool` command name for the target.

 **Note:** MSVC cross-compile targets require either LLVM binutils or Zig to be available on the host system.
 More specifically, `python3-dll-a` requires `llvm-dlltool` executable